jaffamonkey/example-test-from-native-js-to-cucumberjs/docs/GUIDE.md

 ```
 # The test file

-Go back to your GitHub repo and create a new file `test.js`.
-This code tests opening site and clicking a link.
+Create a new file in 'tests' folder called `test.js`.
+When this code is run, it first fires up Chromes browser, then excecutes the actions in the script.

 ```
 var webdriver = require('w3c-webdriver');